Not all Vitamin C skincare is created equal.

 Chemistry not your forte?
 Don’t worry- check the sidebar notes for some quick definitions and explanations.

 Vitamin C is a powerful antioxidant found in abundance in the human skin.
 It helps to protect the skin from UV damage, boost collagen production, fade scarring, brighten the complexion, while also reducing hyperpigmentation, wrinkles, redness and breakouts.
 It’s part of a synergistic group of chemicals that exist to protect the skin from free radical damage and premature ageing.
-When the skin is exposed to UV light, pollution, toxins and other stressors which cause free radical damage Vitamin C protects the skin from this oxidative stress by donating electrons to neutralize the free radicals, effectively halting the cascade of damage these destructive molecules cause.
+When the skin is exposed to UV light, pollution, toxins and other stressors, Vitamin C protects the skin from oxidative stress.
+It does this by donating electrons to neutralise free radicals, effectively halting the cascade of damage these destructive molecules cause.

-In a 2009 study done by Hwang et al using Ascorbic Acid at 25%, a significant decrease in hyperpigmentation caused by melasma was reported after 16 weeks of topical Vitamin C (in the form of ascorbic acid) application.
-That said the clinical effects of Vitamin C may not be as pronounced as other topical chemicals like hydroquinone - a controversial skin bleaching ingredient.
+In a study done by Hwang et al using Ascorbic Acid at 25%, a significant decrease in hyperpigmentation caused by melasma was reported after 16 weeks of topical Vitamin C (in the form of ascorbic acid) application.
+However, the clinical effects of Vitamin C may not be as pronounced as other topical chemicals like hydroquinone - a controversial skin bleaching ingredient.

 Vitamin C has also been reported to assist with collagen stability via an interaction with enzymes prolysyl and lysyl hydroxylase, this is also referred to as the hydroxylation of collagen, and this process increases extracellular stability and support of the epidermis.